Highly-parallelized simulation of a pixelated LArTPC on a GPU: Charge simulation

 where $\alpha$ and $\beta$ are free parameters which were measured by the ArgoNeuT collaboration to be $\alpha=0.93$ and $\beta=0.207$~(kV/MeV)(g/cm$^3$) \cite{Acciarri:2013met}.
 In both cases, the typical recombination factor for a minimum ionizing particle (MIP) is around 0.7.
 Our simulation assumes the Birks model by default.

 The implementation of the calculation of the recombination factors $\mathscr{R}_{\mathrm{Birks}}$ or $\mathscr{R}_{\mathrm{Box}}$ on the GPU is trivial: the $i$-th thread of the $K_\mathrm{recomb}(S_i, \mathscr{R})$ CUDA kernel takes as input the $i$-th row of the NumPy array containing the segments $S$ and applies the recombination formula, so eq. \eqref{eq:birks} or eq. \eqref{eq:box}.
-The result is stored in an appropriate column of the NumPy array.
+The result is stored in an appropriate column of the NumPy array. {Currently, the simulation treats the recombination factor as a fixed number: although this is an approximation, the level of fluctuations associated with it is significantly lower than the expected intrinsic noise of the detector, which was measured with the prototype described in section \ref{sec:data}}.

 Even if this operation is computationally inexpensive, it's instructive to take a look at the performance comparison between a sequential, interpreted Python \texttt{for} loop, a loop compiled on the CPU using Numba, and the GPU implementation using a CUDA kernel.
 Figure \ref{fig:comparison} shows the processing time needed to calculate $\mathscr{R}_{\mathrm{Birks}}$ of eq. \eqref{eq:birks} as a function of the number of \textsc{Geant4} segments given as input.
 The CPU-compiled version is obviously faster than the sequential interpreted loop since the function is now translated into machine code.
 While the CUDA kernel processing time is initially the largest, it doesn't immediately scale with the number of input segments, so it starts being the exponentially faster implementation with more than $\mathcal{O}(10^4)$ segments, where it starts taking advantage of the massive parallelization achievable by the GPU.
 The NVIDIA\textregistered~Tesla\textregistered~V100 GPU used for this study can run more than $10^5$ parallel threads.
 To give a figure of merit, a typical neutrino beam spill in the ND-LAr corresponds on average to $\mathcal{O}(10^5)$ segments.